emteknetnz/silverstripe-dev-build-benchmark/README.md

 # Silverstripe dev/build benchmark

-Will benchmark the time taken to run the last `dev/build` on a Silverstripe application.
+Will benchmark the time taken to run every individual query during the last `dev/build` on a Silverstripe application.
 This includes deployments.

 There is a `dev/build benchmark` report (`DevBuildBenchmarkReport`) available in the CMS which will show the time taken for each `dev/build` run.
+The report is sorted by time taken, with the slowest queries at the top.

 This report is only available to users with the `ADMIN` permission.